lmar13/movie-viewer/README.md

 # TODO LIST

-- Unit tests for at least one reducer and one component
-- Loading and error handling for API calls
 - A clear README file with build, run, and test instructions
 - try to deploy app (Heroku?)